microsoft/AL-Go/Scenarios/CustomizingALGoForGitHub.md

 AL-Go for GitHub is a plug-and-play DevOps solution, intended to support 100% of the functionality needed by 90% of the people developing applications for Microsoft Dynamics 365 Business Central out-of-the-box.

-If AL-Go functionality out-of-the-box doesn't match your needs, you really three options:
+If AL-Go functionality out-of-the-box doesn't match your needs, you really have three options:

 1. Customize AL-Go for GitHub to fit your needs
 1. Select another managed DevOps solution